-As you should be able to see, in Figure 3-10, with the wider aperture, the background is noticeably blurred because the depth of field is relatively shallow at that setting.
+As you should be able to see by looking at the window in the background, in Figure 3-10, with the wider aperture, the background is somewhat blurred because the depth of field is relatively shallow at that setting.
 In Figure 3-11, on the other hand, the background is in sharper focus because the depth of field is greater at the narrower aperture setting.

-If you want to have the sharpest picture possible, especially when you have subjects at varying distances from the lens and you want them all to be in focus, then you may want to control the aperture and make sure it is set to the highest number (narrowest opening) possible.
+If you want to capture the sharpest image possible, especially when you have subjects at varying distances from the lens and you want them all to be in focus, you may want to control the aperture and make sure it is set to the highest number (narrowest opening) possible.
 It also helps to have the lens zoomed back toward its wide-angle setting and to be somewhat distant from the subject.